Kazuki-Nakamae/public/KnockIn.js/README.md

 ![searchgrna](https://github.com/Kazuki-Nakamae/public/blob/master/KnockIn.js/images/searchgrna.jpg "searchgrna")

-This program searches PAM sequences in target site ± 6bp and design microhomology arms in accordance with the design method.
+This program searches PAM sequences within the range of 6 bp for both upstream and downstream of selected base and designs microhomology arms in accordance with the design method.
 For the detailed explanation, please refer to the "[PITCh KnockIn](https://codepen.io/nakazu/pen/jVEePj)" page.

 ###4.Showing Result

-You can get result using `<instance>.retrieveDesign()` method.
+Get result using `<instance>.retrieveDesign()` method.

 ```
 Usage: retrieveDesign(getDataType,designedDraftNo)